usetrmnl/byos_fastapi/README.md

 Whenever a setting is changed via the `/settings/*` endpoints, the new value is written to SQLite (table `config_entries`).
 On startup, `config.py` loads environment variables first (highest precedence) and then applies any persisted entries that are not overridden by the environment, so API-driven tweaks survive restarts without fighting `SERVER_PORT=...` overrides in your shell.

+Not all settings are exposed in the Web UI (yet); refer to `config.py` for the full list.

-Runtime artefacts now consolidate under `var/` inside your chosen working directory:
+Runtime artefacts live under `var/` inside your chosen working directory:

 - `var/db/trmnl.db` – SQLite database plus future state.
 - `var/logs/` – reserved for future log sinks.